Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ## Progress Towards Future Features

 - Some preliminary attempts were made to display a list of stories a user has added to their library.
-While some success was achieved at returning a list,it did not attain a user-friendly form within the time period for the project.
+While some success was achieved at returning a list, it did not attain a user-friendly form within the time period for the project.

 ![Future feature library display](/static/images/future_feature01.jpg)